datopian/tech.datopian.com/harvesting/README.md

 Desired features include:

-* Easily create and maintain harvesters
+* Create and maintain (generic) harvesters for different types of metadata (e.g. data.json, DCAT) (below we call these pipelines)
-* Off-the-shelf harvesting for common metadata formats
+  * Off-the-shelf harvesting for common metadata formats e.g. data.json, DCAT etc
+* Incremental, efficient harvesting from a given source.
+For example, imagine a source catalog that has ~100k datasets and adds 100 new datasets every day.
+Assuming you have already harvested this catalog, when running your harvester each day you only want to harvest those 100 new datasets (and not re-harvest all 100k).
+Similarly, you want to be able to handle deletions and modifications of existing datasets.
+  * And even more complex case is where the harvested metadata is edited in the harvesting catalog and one has to handle merging of changes from the source catalog into the harvesting catalog (i.e. you can handle changes in both locations).
 * Create and update harvest sources via API and UI
-* Run and view harvests via API
+* Run and view harvests via API (and UI)
   * Logging and monitoring
 * Robust and reliable performance
-* Scalabiliity: support harvesting thousands or even millions of datasets a day
+  * Scalability: support harvesting thousands or even millions of datasets a day

 ## How does CKAN Classic do harvesting?